-Furthermore, review post-construction plans for, at a minimum, all new development and redevelopment sites that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale, to ensure that the plans include long-term storm water management measures that meet the requirements of this minimum control measure.
+Furthermore, the City will review post-construction plans for, at a minimum, all new development and redevelopment sites that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale, to ensure that the plans include long-term stormwater management measures that meet the requirements of this minimum control measure.

-Permanent structural BMPs shall be inspected at least once during installation by a qualified personnel.
-Upon completion, the Permittee must verify that long-term BMPs were constructed as designed.
+Permanent structural BMPs will be inspected at least once during installation by qualified personnel.
+Upon completion, long-term BMPs will be verified to ensure they were constructed as designed.

-Inspections and any necessary maintenance must be conducted annually by Permittee, or owner/operator.
-On sites where the proper owner/operator is conducting maintenance, the Permittee must inspect those storm water control measures at least once every five years, or more frequently as determined by the Permittee.
-The findings must be documented in an inspection report.
+Inspections and any necessary maintenance will be conducted annually.
+The Permittee, or owner/operator must conduct the inspections and necessary maintenance.
+On sites where the proper owner/operator is conducting maintenance, the City will inspect those stormwater control measures at least once every five years, or more frequently as needed.
+The findings will be documented in an inspection report.